Cube-OS/cubeOS/docs/ecosystem/services/shell.rst

 Users should establish a ground-side client which implements the :doc:`shell protocol <../../deep-dive/protocols/shell-protocol>` in order to access the OBC's shell over their communications device.

-Kubos provides an example `shell client <https://github.com/kubos/kubos/tree/master/clients/kubos-shell-client>`__ to allow users to learn and experiment with the shell service prior to the formal shell client being developed.
+CubeOS provides an example `shell client <https://github.com/cubeos/cubeos/tree/master/clients/cubeos-shell-client>`__ to allow users to learn and experiment with the shell service prior to the formal shell client being developed.
 For more information, please refer to the :doc:`shell connection <../../tutorials/shell>` tutorial.